YifanShenSZ/C6H7N-aniline/Columbus/other/C-benzene/README.md

 # Benzene carbon skeleton distortion
-Startinf from min-B1, scan along internal coordinates:
+Starting from min-B1, scan along internal coordinates:
 * B1 torsion: 18
 * A2 torsion: 33

+step = 0.1, 10 steps each direction (fewer if impossible to int2cart)